Kwistech/MemoBox/README.md

 # MemoBox

 MemoBox is a desktop application that writes memos to a file that is named by date.
+(Python 3.5)

 ## Installation